fabsrc/twitter-to-image/README.md

 http://localhost.3000/210462857140252672.svg
 ```

-*Makes use of the `foreignObject` element which is currently not supported by all versions of Internet Explorer.*
+*Makes use of the `foreignObject` element which is currently not supported by Internet Explorer.*

 ## Test